rfo909/RForth/ForthTutorial.md

 as an array of bytes.
 This code implements the interactive REPL, the COLON compiler, conditionals and loops, as mentioned, and a few other useful words.

 Compiled?
 ---------
-Forth is unique in that it is interactive *and* compiled.
+Forth is unique in that it is *interactive and compiled*!
 To define new words in Forth, the syntax is as follows:

 ```